Infants and Toddlers

 Children must be at least 6 weeks of age for our Infant Room.
 Your child will be cared for within our 1:4 ratio and fed upon demand.
 Diapering will be done no more than every 2 hours unless needed.
-A report is sent home each day with information concerning the child's activities, meals, naps and overall disposition.
+A daily report is sent home each day with information concerning the child's activities, meals, naps and overall disposition.

 A typical day would include: